bcvsolutions/ms-graph-api-connector/README.md

 ### Configuration

 If you change some configuration you need to perform Test operation so the new config will load into connector and new grapClient instance is created.
+You will probably need to import certificates into trustore for these URL https://graph.microsoft.com/ and https://login.microsoftonline.com

 **Client ID** - UUID of application which you need to create in Azure portal.
 See https://docs.microsoft.com/en-us/graph/auth-register-app-v2?view=graph-rest-1.0
 Created app need these permission Directory.ReadWrite.All and User.ReadWrite.All